ryanhund/534group2/ACS data/readme.md

 * B25056 provides information about average rents
 * B25075 provides information about home values

-The file tractdata.csv contains information on most of the above variables for every census tract in Los Angeles County.
+The file tractdata.csv contains information on most of the above variables for every census tract in Los Angeles County, from the 2018 5-year ACS (detailed tables).